 GOOD NEWS!

-It was decided at the recent General Assembly that INDIVIDUAL MEMBERSHIP be reduced from €30 to €15,
+It was decided at the General Assembly that INDIVIDUAL MEMBERSHIP be reduced from €30 to €15,

 to make membership more accessible for those in lesser resourced countries or circumstances.